 3. Point of use instantaneous electric water heaters serving fixtures no more than 8 feet of developed pipe length from the water heater are permitted and do not contribute to the building combined water heating capacity calculation.

-4. Solar thermal, wastewater heat recovery, other approved waste heat recovery, water-source heat pump system utilizing waste heat, and combinations thereof, are permitted to offset all or any portion of the required HPWH capacity where such systems comply with this code and the Plumbing Code.
+4. Solar thermal, wastewater heat recovery, other approved waste heat recovery, water-source heat pump system utilizing waste heat or combinations thereof, are permitted to offset all or any portion of the required HPWH capacity where such systems comply with this code and the Plumbing Code.

 5. Systems meeting the requirements of the Northwest Energy Efficiency Alliance (NEEA) Advanced Water Heater Specifications for central service water heating systems.